Pazza

-"Pazza" is a song by Italian singer Loredana Bertè.
-It was written by Bertè with Andrea Bonomo, Luca Chiaravalli and Andrea Pugliese, and released on 7 February 2024.
+"Pazza" is a song co-written and recorded by Italian singer Loredana Bertè.
+It was released on 7 February 2024 and included on the singer's fifth official compilation album Ribelle.

+It was written by Bertè with Andrea Pugliese, Andrea Bonomo and Luca Chiaravalli, and produced by the latter two.

-The song was the artist's entry for the Sanremo Music Festival 2024, the 74th edition of Italy's musical festival which doubles also as a selection of the act for the Eurovision Song Contest, where it placed seventh and was awarded with the Critics' prize, named after her sister Mia Martini.
+The song served as the artist's entry for the Sanremo Music Festival 2024, the 74th edition of Italy's musical festival which doubles also as a selection of the act for the Eurovision Song Contest, where it placed seventh and was awarded with the Critics' prize, named after her sister Mia Martini.
 Shortly after, the song was selected to compete in the final of Una voce per San Marino 2024, the Sammarinese national selection for the contest, where it finished second.

 Music video

 A music video to accompany the release of "Pazza", directed by Matteo Colombo, was first released onto YouTube on 7 February 2024.